VK Šabac

 VK Šabac (ВК Шабац), also known as VK Šabac Elixir (for sponsorship reasons), is a professional water polo club based in Šabac, Serbia.
-As of 2023–24 season, the club competes in the Serbian League and Regional League A1.
+As of 2025–26 season, the club competes in the Serbian Water Polo Super League, VRL Premier League, and Euro Cup.

 History

 1990–2015: The beginnings and turbulent period

 The club was established in 1990.
 In 2001–02 season, VK Šabac promoted to the top-tier National Championship of FR Yugoslavia where it played for four consecutive seasons.
 In 2004–05 season, the club participated in continental LEN Euro Cup.
 In 2005, the city-governed Swimming Pool in Šabac was closed due to poor conditions and the club was forced to merge with Belgrade-based "Sever" water polo club.